parse-community/docs/_includes/parse-server/compatibility.md

 Parse has provided a separate [Parse Dashboard project](http://blog.parse.com/announcements/introducing-the-parse-server-dashboard/) which can be used to manage all of your Parse Server applications.

-### Class Level Permissions

-Class-level permissions are supported in Parse Server, but they have always been configured using the dashboard on Parse.com.
-It is possible to modify these permissions without the dashboard.
-You'll see the format for class-level permissions in the SCHEMA collection when you migrate your database.
-There is also a `setPermissions` method on the `Schema` class, which you can see used in the unit-tests in `Schema.spec.js`.

 ### Parse Config

 Parse Config is available in Parse Server and can be configured from your [Parse Dashboard](https://github.com/parse-community/parse-dashboard).